-Syphilis starts as a painless sore on the genitals, rectum or mouth and it is gradually progressing, affecting all people coming to direct contact with the sores on the skin and mucous membrane.
+Syphilis initially begins as a painless lesion on the mouth, genitals or rectum and it is gradually progressing, affecting all people coming to direct contact with the sores on the skin and mucous membrane.

-It develops in stages, while its symptoms vary with each stage.
-However, sometimes the stages may overlap, with the symptoms not always occurring in the same order.
-There are chances of infection without noticing any symptoms for many years.
+It develops gradually in stages.
+However, symptoms vary in each stage, while at times the later may overlap not always occurring in the same sequence.
+There are chances of infection that goes unnoticed as it remains asymptomatic for several years.

-Tertiary syphilis.
-About 15-30% of infected people who don’t get treatment will develop complications, which, in the late stages, may damage the patient’s brain, nerves, eyes, heart, blood vessels, liver, bones and joints.
-These problems may occur many years after the original, untreated infection.
+Tertiary syphilis: Approximately, 15-30% of infected people who don’t get treatment will experience complications, which, in the final stages, may cause damage to the nerves, brain, blood vessels, heart, eyes, liver joints and bones, problems which may appear even years after the initial infection which was left untreated.
 Depending on the area where the lesion is localised, the disease gets its name.
 The most characteristic types include cardiovascular syphilis, neurosyphilis and syphilis of the bones.

 When to visit a dermatologist

-Arrange an appointment with the dermatologis-venereologist if you observe any unusual discharge, sores or rashes, particularly if these occur in the groin area.
+Arrange an appointment with the dermatologist-venereologist if you observe any unusual discharge, sores or rashes, particularly if these occur in the groin area.

 It is contagious during its primary and secondary stages, and sometimes in the early latent period.
 It cannot be transmitted by using the same toilet, bathtub, clothing or eating utensils, or from doorknobs, swimming pools or hot tubs.
 Once cured, it doesn’t recur.
 However, you can become reinfected if you have contact with someone’s syphilis sore.

 Factors that may increase the risk of acquiring syphilis include: